Blue Rug Juniper Bonsai

 Because it takes a lot of time to create and build girth and foliar mass, moderate fertilization is all that’s needed.
 Heavy fertilization is a waste and probably causes the tree to be more susceptible to pests and disease rather than helping it grow at an accelerated rate.

 Blue rug juniper’s strength is in its foliage, which is why spring growth should be allowed to occur.

 Structural pruning should happen in the spring and fall.
 We can do heavy branch reduction and initial styling in the spring just before they produce growth or in the early fall just past the heat of summer.

 Pruning for refinement should occur in mid-summer after the spring’s vigorous flush hardens off, typically from late June through August.
 During this time, you can prune blue rug juniper to be compact and transition its energy to tertiary ramification.

-Blue rug juniper bonsai care includes repotting it with akadama pumice lava.
-The fineness of the foliage calls for one-sixteenth to one-fourth or two-millimeter to six-millimeter particle size.
+Blue rug juniper bonsai care includes repotting it with equal parts akadama, pumice and lava.
+The fineness of the foliage calls for one-sixteenth to one-fourth or two-millimeter to six-millimeter particle sizes.
 This will allow you to keep some portion of the root system intact.